-What the new federal actions mean for you
+What federal actions mean for you

 Maintaining a community that fosters inclusivity, integrity, and positive impact is central to the University’s mission.
-Our teams in Boston and Washington, D.C., continue to assess the impact of recent executive orders and to monitor additional guidance as it is being released.
+Our teams in Boston and Washington, D.C., continue to assess the impact of executive orders and to monitor additional guidance as it is released.
 You can find answers to frequently asked questions on our Community, Civility & Free Speech site.

 Federal Policy Updates Affecting International Students & Scholars

 International students and scholars should regularly check the International Students & Scholars Office (ISSO) website page dedicated to federal immigration-related actions and contact their ISSO advisor with questions about travel, employment, and maintaining visa status.
-Given the uncertainty surrounding potential travel restrictions, which could be implemented without warning, ISSO is encouraging international students and scholars to review the Current Travel Advisory
+Given the uncertainty surrounding potential travel restrictions, which could be implemented without warning, ISSO is encouraging international students and scholars to review the Current Travel Advisory.

 Legal Assistance, Mental Health Support, and More